 Ovulation Predictor Kits-Everything You Want to Know

 Ovulation predicting is a big darn deal in the Creating a Family community.
 We buy ovulation predictor kits (OPKs) in bulk and use them frequently.
-Here is everything you ever wanted to know about ovulation predictor kits (or at everything you should know).
+Here is everything you ever wanted to know about ovulation predictor kits (or everything you should know).

 Those of us in the Creating a Family community are big users of ovulation predictor kits, but often we know very little about how these OPKs work and how they differ.
 Most important, which one is best?